shakfu/py-js/README.md

 ## Summary

-This is a project which provides two max externals:
+Here's a summary of the features of the two core python3 max externals:

 ### `py` external